TRSadegh/trllm_generation/README.md

 # trllm_generation
-Using Gemini to generate new realistic images
+Using Gemini to generate new realistic images.

+You only need to edit the prompt in the run.py file to generate the images that are needed.